adempiere/adempiere/migration/src/readme.txt

 	from console: tnsping c253b
 3. Download Compiere253b (the version to migrate to)
-4. Import the compiere reference into the new database Replace COMPIERE_DB_PASSWORD wíth the password of the new oracle database system user password and COMPIERE253b_DIRECTORY with the directory of the downloaded Compiere253b
+4. Import the compiere reference into the new database Replace COMPIERE_DB_PASSWORD with the password of the new oracle database system user password and COMPIERE253b_DIRECTORY with the directory of the downloaded Compiere253b